 The Student Alumni Association is partnering with UConn Recreation and several other organizations to host this event.
 UConn Rec has implemented an electronic bracketing system that is able to track each team, notify players of their playing times and court number, and structure the tournament as a whole.
 If each team member does not register on IM Leagues, they will not be able to receive these notifications and UConn Rec will not be able to include your team in the bracket.
+All waiver forms are also electronically signed in IM Leagues; if a player does not complete this step, they cannot play OOzeball.
 To easily access your team’s information, please download the REC*IT app.
 For specific directions on creating or joining a team in IM Leagues, please refer to the users’ guides.

 Why are there restrictions on team names?

 While all of us do enjoy your creativity and would love to be able to accept everything you come up with, this one goes beyond us.
 The winner of OOzeball is published not only in the Daily Campus, but also in many other university publications.
 In order to keep politically correct, we must screen and approve all names before they are placed on the official bracket.
 You will be informed after registration if your team name needs adjustment, and we apologize in advance for any inconvenience.
 Also, you will not be allowed to register a team name that has already been chosen.
 The system will prompt you to choose a new name until one is available.

 What is the Captain’s Meeting and why is it mandatory?